Rong-Zhi/ReinforcementLearning/README.md

 E6: Deep Q Learning -- the CNN net we use here is published by DeepMind, train with Atari game (Breakout environment) images, target value = ground truth, Q value = predicted value, use RMSPropOptimizer to optimize parameters, code is given in Tensorflow, including state processor(resize Atari game images and transfer them into grayscale), checkpoint & monitor & model

 E7: Policy gradients -- Monte Carlo Policy Gradient with Continuous Montain Car environment from Python scratch.
-Using Gaussian policy with RBF kernel (without baseline), there are some bugs in this code... check it latter
+Using Gaussian policy with RBF kernel (without baseline), there are some bugs in this code(can't update variance of gaussian policy)... check it latter

+E8: Policy gradients -- Actor Critic method with Continuous Montain Car environment by tensorflow.
+Using Gaussian policy with RBF kernel(with baselien), still some bugs(large variance in the end).
+I guess it is the problem of the environment, the original code given by denny britz doesn't work properly either....

+some tips for policy gradient: normalize the states into zero mean and unit variance and transform them into RBF features.
+Using advantage function(td error) to update both estimators instead of td-target.